po-studio/awestruck/README.md

 * You should then hear audio

 ## Thoughts
-The toy synth examples in the `supercollider` directory are taken from simple "SC tweets" under 140 characters in length, and are just examples.
-However, SuperCollider can be used to create sophisticated music beyond just bloops and bleeps.
-For example, Jonatan Liljedahl wrote this [music](https://open.spotify.com/track/4VecDB1uhp44posWgt85yN?si=b226049745f14d82) in ~100 lines of code.
+The synth examples in the `supercollider` directory are taken from simple [SC tweets](https://sctweets.tumblr.com) under 140 characters in length, and are highly minimal.
+That's not to say these nano-compositions aren't interesting, just that they were written by various artists within tight constraints.
+However, SuperCollider can be used to create larger-scale music.

+For example, Jonatan Liljedahl wrote this [track](https://open.spotify.com/track/4VecDB1uhp44posWgt85yN?si=b226049745f14d82) in ~100 lines of SC code.
 Imagine complex "applications" which represent pieces of music on the scale of symphonies or concertos.
+This is possible with SuperCollider.

-Now, I'm interested applications/integrations with AIs.
+I'm currently interested applications/integrations with AIs.
 This could include:
 * Streaming of LLM-powered [text-to-speech audio](https://github.com/suno-ai/bark) that calls for server-side origins.
 * LLM-driven algorithmic composition.
 In an ideal scenario, given a prompt for a style of music, the LLM could write the .scd code before streaming it, with rapid feedback for the listener/co-composer.
 Unfortunately, there is little SuperCollider code out there for AIs to train on, and even if there were, a higher-level system like [Devin](https://www.cognition-labs.com/introducing-devin) with knowledge of musical structure and aesthetics would be necessary in order to produce anything worth listening to.
 This may change.